 It is obviously premature to attempt in 1993 any general assessment of the Australian FOI legislation.
-In one jurisdiction, the Act is not yet law.
-In others, it has only lately been passed.
-Even in the Federal sphere, and in the State of Victoria, the legislation has only been in operation for a decade.
+In one jurisdiction, The Rest of Contract the Act is not yet law.
+In others, it has only lately been passed. $\mathbb{Z}[0, \mathbb{Z}]$ Even in the Federal sphere, and in the State of Victoria, the regislation has only been in operation for a decade.
 It is difficult in a decade to change the fundamental attitudes of public administration.
 In the State sphere these go back to colonial times.
-The government of what began as prison colonies was not fruitful territory within which to harvest the ideas of FOI transplanted from their Nordic origins via the right-asserting citizenry of the United States.
-Yet within the past twenty years the same process of transplantation had occurred with respect to the reform of divorce law (irretrievable breakdown of marriage) and in the acceptance throughout the Commonwealth of Nations of the Ombudsman idea.
+The government of what began as prison colonies was not forwittful territory within which to harvest the ideas of FOI transplanted from their Nordic origins via the right-asserting citizenry of the United States.
+Yet within the past twenty years the 17 same process of transplantation had occurred with respect to the reform of divorce law (irretrievable breakdown of marriage) and in the acceptance throughout the Commonwealth of Nations of the Ombudsman idea.
 In a global community, we must be ready for the reception of legal notions from outside the common law world.
 Increasingly, the ideas of the civil law system are entering English law through the jurisprudence of the European Court of Justice.
-"Proportionality" as an additional, fourth ground for judicial review is one such notion.
-17 Having gained a foothold in England via Europe, its influence is now spreading to other common law countries, including Australia.
-18 systems of the English tradition.
-The notions of confidentiality and secrecy of administration were "so firmly rooted in our political tradition" that it was difficult for some Australian observers before FOI20, and many still in Britain, to imagine that their system of government could properly function without such confidentiality and secrecy.
-Naturally enough, the common law buttressed these constitutional notions.
-Access to public records was denied in 1907 with the explanation:
+Proportionality" as an additional, fourth ground for judicial review is one such notion.
+Having gained a foothold in England via Europe, its influence is now spreading to other common law countries, including Australia.

 This said, it is appropriate to see FOI as a notion in a different class.
 It is properly perceived as relevant to central, even constitutional, notions of the relationship between the governed and their governors.
-In that sense, the idea carries with it notions of citizen empowerment19 which are quite different from those which, before FOI, buttressed the administrative and political
+In that sense; the idea carries with it notions of citizen empowerment which are quite different from those which, before FOI, buttressed the administrative and political systems of the English tradition.
+The notions of confidentiality and secrecy of administration were "so firmly rooted in our political tradition" that it was difficult for some Australian observers before FOI, and many still in Britain, to imagine that their system of government could properly function without such confidentiality and secrecy.
+Naturally enough, the common law buttressed these constitutional notions.
+Access to public records was denied in 1907 with the explanation:

-"Mere curiosity and desire to see and inspect documents is not sufficient." $^{21} \ \,$
+"Mere curiosity and desire to see and inspect documents is not sufficient."

-This notion is fundamentally antithetical to the central idea of FoI.
+This notion is fundamentally antithetical to the central idea of FOI.
 An Australian commentator has described the new notion:

 "Freedom of information ... places government and governed on a more equal footing.
 It opens a dialogue between them through which the interplay of interests and values can be given fuller rein.
 Sound decision-making is the principal beneficiary.
-22